We are California employment lawyers focusing on assisting employees and executives.

 It’s illegal to fire or otherwise mistreat an employee on account of their disability.
 If you have lost your job because of a disability, please call us to see if we can help.

 Has your employer fired you for an illegal reason?
 Wrongful termination cases can produce large settlements.
-Our California employment lawyers can help.
+Our employment lawyers in California can help.

 We help executives review and negotiate severance packages.
 Please contact us if you would like assistance with a severance agreement.

-Not only are you entitled to recover business expenses, but you are also entitled to receive interest on the amounts you spent o discharge your employment duties.
+Not only are you entitled to recover business expenses, but you are also entitled to receive interest on the amounts you spent to carry out your employment duties.